Magnet fishing in XL

 Creator of the photos for this application is Thomas Hirsch, who made them available under the licence Creative Commons CC-BY 2.0.

-You can find further helpful information in our "Questions and answers about magnet fishing".
+You can find additional useful information in our FAQ "Questions and answers about magnet fishing".

 Off-the-shelf fishing magnets that are ready for use right away can be found here: